Logo

 Earning over £49,130RPI + 3%RPI only

-For a complete explanation of how interest works on student loans, read our student loan interest rates guide.
-You can also use our interest calculator to see how interest affects your specific loan balance.
+For a complete explanation of how interest works, read our student loan interest rates guide or try the interest calculator.

 Write-off Period

-Plan 2 loans are written off 30 years after you become eligible to repay, while Plan 5 loans are written off after 40 years - a full decade longer.
+Plan 2 loans are written off 30 years after you become eligible to repay, while Plan 5 loans are written off after 40 years.

 This extended period means:

-• Plan 5 borrowers will be repaying until their 60s in many cases
+• Plan 5 borrowers may be repaying into their 60s

-• More Plan 5 borrowers will fully repay their loans before write-off
+• More Plan 5 borrowers will fully repay before write-off

-• The total amount repaid over a lifetime could be significantly higher for some Plan 5 borrowers
+• Total lifetime repayments can be higher for some Plan 5 borrowers

 Example: Low to Middle Earner (£30,000 with 2% annual growth)

-Based on our own calculations using official repayment thresholds and interest rates
+Based on internal calculations using official thresholds and interest rates.

 Example: High Earner (£50,000 with 3% annual growth)

-Based on our own calculations using official repayment thresholds and interest rates
+Based on internal calculations using official thresholds and interest rates.

 Compare Your Personal Repayments